pulibrary/dpul-collections/README.md

 - `$ lando start` will run the test and dev database and index services
 - `mix setup` will install and setup dependencies

+### Reset Everything

+If you have new fixtures to load or have pulled down some new changes and want to restart, do the following:

+- `lando destroy -y && lando start && mix setup`

 ### Development environment

 - `mix phx.server` will start the phoenix endpoint